 Finally, the last group we simulate is the one in which both the Verdoorn coefficient and the income elasticity of demand for imports are endogenous to capacity utilization (Figure 4.7).
 The left-hand graph shows that growth can be fully-demand or partially demand-partially supply determined, depending on parameters.
 In the extreme case, where McCombie's (2011) adjustment takes place (labour supply is completely endogenous), growth is fully demand-determined, as in all other groups of cases.
 Conversely, when labour supply is completely exogenous, convergence occurs in an intermediate case, where both demand and supply forces are relevant to explain growth dynamics.
 In this case, labour supply growth is given, and labour demand adjusts towards it.
 However, during this process, employment rate (or rate of capacity utilization) rises and both the Verdoorn coefficient and the income elasticity of demand for imports also increases.
 Consequently, the actual and the natural growth move in opposite directions.
-The actual growth rate, which had grown due to demand shock, is reduced, whilst the natural growth rate, which had also grown but less than the actual growth rate, increases.
+The actual growth had also grown but less than the actual growth rate, increases.
 In this sense, they will converge to an intermediate case.

 The red lines in the right-hand side graph show that a positive shock on demand increases the labour supply, but it is not enough to reach the labour effectively employed.
 Therefore, employment rate will increase, as well as the Verdoorn coefficient and the import elasticity.
 This movement has negative impacts on the actual growth rate, and, consequently, labour supply decreases.
 Labour effectively employed decreases, since Verdoorn is increasing and demand is decreasing.
 However, it will decrease faster than labour supply growth rate, resulting in convergence.
 The left-hand graph shows that actual and natural growth rates converge to a higher level than the case where labour supply is exogenous.
-Growth is then partially-demand and partially-supply determined.
+Growth is then partially-demand and partiallysupply determined.
 Moreover, the faster the labour supply adjusts to its demand, more growth is demand determined.